SSearch-e/SSearch/README.md

 SSearch is a open-source search engine
 That can run on almost anything!
 Because it does not use complex server code, SSearch is just HTML, CSS, JS and JSON.
+And also using https://newsapi.org/ (Version 2) to display news on the homepage.

 Deploy on vercel?